nathsou/yodl/book/src/06_control_flow.md

 ## Block Expressions

-Block expressions group multiple statements and optionally return a value:
+Block expressions group multiple statements in a new lexical scope and optionally return a value:

 ```yodl
 let result = {